 Doesn’t she have the sweetest face?
 She is crazy snuggly (which is my FAVORITE).

-I have been using this turkey meatball recipe for months now, and it seems like every foster dog goes wild for these.
+I have been making these turkey meatballs for months now, and it seems like every foster dog goes wild for these.
 I love watching their little noses perk up as they sniff the air and then begin to scour the floor for a dropped bite.

 Our first foster dog used to lick the air continuously when he smelled food in the kitchen — I think he was hoping something would eventually appear in his mouth?
 It never really got him anywhere, but you can’t fault him for trying!